(viii) WRITING TO A RECIPE

 Writing quickly won’t help.
 There’s still a huge time-lag between a publisher accepting an MS and the book appearing on the bookshop shelves.
 Rarely much less than a year—and that’s without reckoning the incalculable time-lag between an author finishing an MS and a publisher accepting it.

 So, yes, it helps to have a market opening up at the right time for your book, but that’s mostly a matter of luck.
-Copying the recipe of someone else’s success is a losing game.
+It pays to recognize larger tendencies; for example, that Australian publishers are bringing out very little adult SF or adult horror right now.
+But copying the recipe of someone else’s success is a losing game.

 Be hard-headed about not being hard-headed.
 The best policy is still to write the book that you can write better than anyone else.